 So, What exactly is Auteur Theory?

 First and foremost, let’s go over some fundamental definitions.
 “Auteur” is a French term that signifies “author.”
 As you might expect, it refers to the film director as the “author” when used in the sense of movies and feature directors.
-Francois Truffat wrote a moving piece on the then French movies and celebrated Hitchcock and Howard Hawks for their unique film styles.
+Francois Truffaut wrote a moving piece on the then-French movies and celebrated Hitchcock and Howard Hawks for their unique film styles.
 Later, Andrew Sarris described Truffaut’s masterpiece as “Auteur Theory,” coining and popularizing the term to the film world.
 The three elements of Auteur Theory, The New York Times cinema critic Andrew Sarris, elaborated on Truffaut’s writing.
 The elements established a more thorough definition of auteurs based on the criteria: